5l1v3r1/CentOS_7_for_DevOps/README.md

-## Tools that I use for my DevOps works.
+## CentOS 7 Desktop for DevOps Engineer

 ### 1 - Install epel and nux repositories